-If you need assistance in advocating for your right to language assistance, please contact your local sexual assault advocacy program.
-A list of sexual assault advocacy programs is in the back of this guide or you can call the Kansas Crisis Hotline at:
+If you need assistance in advocating for your right to language access and assistance, please contact your local sexual assault advocacy program.
+A list of sexual assault advocacy programs is in the back of this guide or you can call the Kansas Crisis Hotline at

 1-888-END-ABUSE (1-888-363-2287) anytime for more information.

-If you were not born in the United States, you may have some concerns about your immigration status and the impact it will have on your ability to receive services.
+If you were not born in the United States, you may have some concerns about your immigration status and the impact it may have on your ability to receive services.
 Anyone can receive services related to emergency health and safety, regardless of their immigration status.
 This includes emergency medical services, law enforcement assistance, shelter, and protection orders.
 If someone asks about your immigration status when you seek these services, you do not have to answer.
 Police do not enforce immigration laws in most situations.
+However, some police departments may share your information with Immigration and Customs Enforcement (ICE), a branch of the Department of Homeland Security that is responsible for enforcing immigration laws.
 If the police insist on asking about your immigration status, ask to speak with an attorney before answering any questions.

 If you are an immigrant survivor of sexual assault, you may be eligible for the U Visa, which is for victims of crime.
 The U Visa could help you get lawful status in the United States if you do not already have it.